13 Stages Of A Relationship Between An Empath And A Narcissist

 There’s no denying the age-old truth about relationships: There are just some people who are destined to be together despite all odds.
 And on the other side of the spectrum, there are just some couples who are destined to crash and burn in the long run.
 There are some relationships that we are in that actually make us better human beings.
 They motivate us and push us to become the best possible versions of ourselves.
 In short, they bring out the best in us.
 And conversely, there are relationships that turn us into toxic people we never dreamed of becoming.
 A lot of times, people are going to say that they don’t choose who they fall in love with and there is some truth to that.

 But Of course, there are some couples that end up together even though on paper, it looks like things would never work out.
 One example of such a relationship would be that of an empath and a narcissist.
 Some people will say that opposites attract, but that is rarely ever the case in this kind of situation.
 A relationship between a narcissist and an empath often leads to pure destruction.
-Here is a glimpse into the various stages of that kind of relationship:
+Here is a glimpse into the various stages of that kind of relationship: The initial charm of the relationship can quickly fade, revealing a pattern of manipulation and control.
+The empath may find themselves questioning their self-worth, experiencing clear signs of emotional abuse that chip away at their confidence.
+As the narcissist’s demands grow more intense, the empath may feel trapped, caught in a cycle that seems impossible to escape.

 1.tIt’s highly likely that the empathetic individual is the first one who falls in love in the relationship.
 The narcissist will love all the attention that the empath is giving and thus, the relationship takes its start.